MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 To evaluate this query you have three options:

-* Right click the file that's in use and select the option that reads "Evaluate current power query file"
+* Right select the file that's in use and select the option that reads "Evaluate current power query file"

 ![Right click the current file to evaluate it](media/power-query-sdk-vs-code/right-click-evaluate.jpg)